huangyh45/PhyloAln/README.md

 Finally you obtain a species tree with NEWICK format here and you can then visualize it or use it in other downstream analyses.

 #### A practice using PhyloAln for gene family analysis
 The following practice is for gene family analysis or marker sequence polish using codon alignment of insect COX1 genes as reference, undirected COX1 marker sequences as targets, and 20 CPUs.
-The idea for this usage is provided by Yi-Fei Sun.
+The idea for this usage is provided by **Yi-Fei Sun**.
 The commands here will use the easy mode (different modes suitable for different data in different gene family analyses, see [Example commands for different data and common mode for easy use](#example-commands-for-different-data-and-common-mode-for-easy-use)) provided in the versions ≥ 1.1.0.
 ##### 1. obtain the reference alignment
 You can download or extract the COX1 reference sequences from the mitochondrial genomes in the NCBI RefSeq database or other places, and then conduct codon alignment.